MIvanchev/static-wine32/README.md

    Make sure Wine is mounted with `ls /build/wine`.

 3. Build and install Wine in the container.
-Because the build size is initially huge due to the static libraries, we want to strip as much as we can before installing locally

        INSTALL_DIR=/build/wine-build
        cd /build/wine
        autoreconf -f
+       CFLAGS="-m32 -march=<your CPU's architecture> -O2 -pipe"
+       CPPFLAGS=$CFLAGS
+       CXXFLAGS=$CFLAGS
+       LDFLAGS=-fno-lto
-       ./configure --disable-tests --prefix="$INSTALL_DIR"
+       CFLAGS=$CFLAGS CPPFLAGS=$CPPFLAGS CXXFLAGS=$CXXFLAGS LDFLAGS=$LDFLAGS ./configure --disable-tests --prefix="$INSTALL_DIR"
        make -j$(nproc) install

-       [ ! -f /usr/local/lib/libgnutls.so ] || mkdir "$INSTALL_DIR/lib/wine/i386-unix/custom" && cp /usr/local/lib/libgnutls.so "$INSTALL_DIR/lib/wine/i386-unix/custom/"
+4. If you want a highly optimized build of Wine using LTO dependencies, before typing `make -j$(nproc) install` open the generated Makefile `/build/wine/Makefile`, find the line `LDFLAGS = -fno-lto` and replace it with `LDFLAGS = -flto -flto-partition=one -fuse-linker-plugin`.

-4. This step is optional; minimize the build size by stripping away unneccessary code and information
+5. This step is optional; minimize the build size by stripping away unneccessary code and information

        strip -s "$INSTALL_DIR/lib/wine/i386-unix/"*
        strip -s "$INSTALL_DIR/lib/wine/i386-windows/"*
-       [ ! -d "$INSTALL_DIR/lib/wine/i386-unix/custom" ] || strip -s "$INSTALL_DIR/lib/wine/i386-unix/custom/"*

-5. Finally we create an installation package outside of the container for local installation
+6. Finally we create an installation package outside of the container for local installation

        tar czvf /build/wine/wine-build.tar.gz -C "$INSTALL_DIR" .

    The package is now available locally in `<wine-dir>/wine-build.tar.gz`.

-6. To install Wine I extract the contents of the package to `~/.local` because it's a well-known location and nothing else is needed.
+7. To install Wine I extract the contents of the package to `~/.local` because it's a well-known location and nothing else is needed.
 You can however install it wherever you see fit.
 You can then just do `<wine-installation-dir>/bin/winecfg` or just `winecfg` if you install to a place like `~/.local` because `~/.local/bin` is most likely in your path.

-7. If you have used `WITH_GNUTLS=1` you need to modify `LD_LIBRARY_PATH` to include `<wine-installation-dir>/lib/wine/i386-unix/custom` because `libgnutls.so` is the only dynamic dependency.
-Consider adding `LD_LIBRARY_PATH` to your `~/.profile` so you don't have to set it manually.
- For instance I have the following in my `~/.profile`:

-       export LD_LIBRARY_PATH=~/.local/lib/wine/i386-unix/custom
-       export GALLIUM_HUD=simple,fps,cpu

-   Notice the usage of `GALLIUM_HUD` which shows me frame rate and CPU usage.

 ## What isn't supported yet?